Smart Growth

 Upstate, land has been developed at many times the rate of population growth, with over-development creating a (often less than) zero sum game for regions.
 For decades, despite flat or even negative population growth, development in Upstate regions has spread outward from the cities and villages; outer suburban and rural areas have been the receiving zones for most of the new development.
 With this “SWOG” (Sprawl Without Growth) pattern, communities bear the costs of new infrastructure while the existing infrastructure suffers—making for higher tax burdens on government and higher taxes for the same or even fewer number of taxpayers.

-Much of the new development—suburban and rural single-family homes– ends up generating more service costs to local government than they do revenue.
+Much of the new development—especially suburban and rural single-family houses– ends up generating more service costs to local government than it generates in revenue.
 At the same time, houses in cities and villages go vacant.
 Emergency services are stretched and strained by the spread out population.
 Commercial and retail over-development means that new big box plazas in one town kill off others in adjacent jurisdictions.
 Concentrated poverty and vacant properties in divested cities compound the cycle of out-migration, sprawl, and urban divestment, vacancy, abandonment, blight, beleaguered schools.
 People drive more (at high expense), and have less time for life; teenagers become dependent on the most dangerous activity they can undertake.

 Downstate